SeaWorld’s Discovery Cove: Marine Animal Park in Orlando

 “Our guests are always asking to get closer and closer to the animals,” said Shannon Zimmerman, supervisor of aquarium at Discovery Cove.

-For $59 in addition to regular park admission, guests are provided with wetsuits, helmets and instruction.
+For a fee in addition to regular park admission, guests are provided with wetsuits, helmets and instruction.

 Hand signals and amusing and informational notes on Etch-a-Sketch-like board from the Discovery Cove divers keep all the SeaVenture guests safe and in the know.